Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 framework.

+3. Absence of standard SU(3) color.
 The octahedral defect does not participate in QCD

 interactions.
 Observation of dark-matter hadronization or quark-binding signatures would